Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 pre-trained FATE model, and CCPD dataset.

-on the problem of
+We focus on the problem of Unsupervised Domain

-Unsupervised Domain Adaptation (UDA) for breast cancer
+Adaptation (UDA) for breast cancer detection from

-advancements have shown that masked image modeling
+mammograms (BCDM).
+Recent advancements have shown that

-serves as a robust pretext task for UDA.
-However, when
+masked image modeling serves as a robust pretext task

-with breast abnormalities such as masses, asymmetries,
+these techniques struggle with breast abnormalities such

-techniques.
 Recognizing these challenges, we introduce a

-transformerbased Domain-invariant Mask Annealed Student
+transformer-based Domain-invariant Mask Annealed Student

 Teacher autoencoder (D-MASTER) framework.
 D-MASTER